Luke Newton Bio

 Early Career (2010–2019)

-Following Bridgerton, Newton returned to theatre in 2023, starring as Adam in the revival of The Shape of Things at the Park Theatre and receiving critical praise for his performance opposite Amber Anderson.
-The production went on to receive a nomination for Best Off-West End Production at the 24th Annual WhatsOnStage Awards, reflecting the production’s strong reception and Newton’s positive notices on stage.
-He also expanded into voice work in 2023, credited as the voice of Thomas in the Portuguese animated film Viana: The Legend of the Golden Hearts.
+Alongside his television work, Newton returned to the stage in 2023, starring as Adam in a revival of The Shape of Things at the Park Theatre, a performance that earned critical notice.
+The production went on to receive a nomination for Best Off-West End Production at the WhatsOnStage Awards, reflecting positive reception for the revival.

 Luke Newton Family